Resolvent of the Laplacian on geometrically finite hyperbolic manifolds: Introduction

-As explained below, if $F$ is the flat bundle associated to an intermediate rank cusp of $X$, then the Laplacian $\Delta_F$ decomposes as a countable direct sum of operators $\oplus_I P_I$, each acting on $L^2(\rr^+)$, with $\mbox{spec}\,(P_I) = [b_I^2,\infty)$.
-Suppose now that the parabolic subgroup $\Gamma_c$ associated to that end has an irrational parabolic element $\gamma$, i.e.\ no power of $\gamma$ is a pure translation on an associated horosphere, or equivalently, the flat bundle $F$ has holonomy representation in $\mathrm{O}(n-k)$ with infinite image, where $k$ is the rank of the cusp.
-In this case, in the spectral decomposition above, various subsequences of the $b_I$ converge to $0$ as the index $I$ varies.
-The fact that the spectra of the $P_I$ are not bounded away from zero creates fundamentally new complications, which are the root of the technical difficulties here, and is the reason that the spectral analysis in this general setting has not been treated analytically before.

 We do not estimate the growth of the counting function of resonances here, but it is certainly possible to do this using our construction; this will be carried out elsewhere.
-It is likely that some Diophantine condition on the irrational elements of $\Gamma$ may be needed to get polynomial growth on this counting function.
+It is likely that some Diophantine condition on the irrational elements of $\Gamma$ may be needed to show that this counting function has polynomial growth.
 All this should be a fundamental step towards proving a Selberg trace formula and the extension of Selberg zeta function for general geometrically finite groups, and would also have applications to the study of the length distribution of geodesics.